MattSegal/devblog/content/simple-django-deployment.md

 > Teach new skills on easy terrain.
 On hard terrain, stick to the old skills.

 This means that you shouldn't try teaching a fancy new technique on the steepest, hardest runs.
 Deploying web applications is _hard_.
 It gets easier with time, but it's got a nasty learning curve.
-It's easier to learn if we minimise the number of new skills and try to keep you an easy terrain.
+It's easier to learn if we minimise the number of new skills and try to keep you in a familiar environment.

 ### Minimal new tools, small steps